MitchellJThomas/markdown-cv/index.md

 - Software Architect
 - Principle Developer

-As an software architect I've introduced pub/sub messaging using ActiveMQ and Kafka, micro-service patterns, REST and GaphQL API development and deployment using Docker and Kubernetes.
-I built a Tripwire Labs program which incepted Tripwire's SaaS platform, tripwire.io upon which <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for DevOps</a> and <a href="https://www.tripwire.com/products/tripwire-expertops">Tripwire ExpertOps</a> are built.
-I'm currently working with a launch team using Replicated and Kubernetes to bring tripwire.io features to industrial customers who require on-prem, enterprise style deployments.
+At Tripwire I've introduced pub/sub messaging using ActiveMQ and Kafka, micro-service patterns, REST and GaphQL API development and deployment using Docker and Kubernetes.
+I built a Tripwire Labs program which incepted Tripwire's SaaS platform - tripwire.io - upon which <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for DevOps</a> and <a href="https://www.tripwire.com/products/tripwire-expertops">Tripwire ExpertOps</a> are built.
+I'm currently working with a launch team using <a href="https://kots.io/">Replicated KOTS</a> and Kubernetes to bring tripwire.io features to industrial customers who require on-prem, enterprise style deployments.